The minimally extended Varying Speed of Light (meVSL): General Relativity

 where $\chi = D_{\Tc}$ is the comoving distance given in Eq.~\eqref{Dcmp} and $f_{k}(\chi) = \sinh (\sqrt{-k} \chi )/\sqrt{-k} = D_{\TM}$ is the transverse comoving distance given in Eq.~\eqref{DMmp}.
-Unlike in other VSL models, both $D_{\Tc}$ and $D_{\TM}$ are the same in both GR and meVSL as shown in Sec.~\ref{subsection:cosDistance}.
-In order to obtain the luminosity distance in meVSL, one needs to re-examine it from its definition.
-We define the observed luminosity as $L_0$ detected at the present epoch, which is different from the absolute luminosity $L_{s}$ of the source emitted at the redshift $z$.
+Unlike in other VSL models, both $D_{\Tc}$ and $D_{\TM}$ are the same in both GR and the meVSL as shown in Sec.~\ref{subsection:cosDistance}.
+To obtain the luminosity distance in meVSL, one needs to re-examine it from its definition.
+We define the observed luminosity as $L_0$ detected at the present epoch, which differs from the absolute luminosity $L_{s}$ of the source emitted at the redshift $z$.
 We can write the conservation of flux $\mathcal F$ from the source point to the observed point as